 They offer the CAODC, which is the Certified Alcohol and Other Drug Counselor certification.
 Like CAADE, it is nationally accredited.
 However, this program does have a prerequisite.

 Students wanting to take a CADTP course at an NCCA-approved institution must take a 9-hour orientation course.
-The course costs anywhere from $27 to $50, but it can be taken online.

 Another certification is the California Consortium of Addiction Programs and Professionals (CCAPP) credential.
 Previously known as CAARR, this organization was founded in 1978.